sdevgill/whisper-api-auto/README.md

 python format.py
 ```

-6. If needed, run the gpt script to get gpt-3.5-turbo generated paragraphs for each transcription
+6. If needed, run the gpt-format.py script to get gpt-3.5-turbo-16k generated paragraphs for each transcription

 ```
 python gpt.py